-The Pro20 has two compatible sensors for use with a field cable:
+The Pro20/Pro20i has two compatible sensors for use with a field cable:

-Polarographic - This sensor has a black sensor body and is engraved with the model number 2003.
-Polarographic will be abbreviated Polaro in the instrument.

-Galvanic - This sensor has a grey sensor body and is engraved with the model number 2002.
+- Polarographic This sensor has a black sensor body and is engraved with the model number 2003.
+Polarographic will be abbreviated Polaro in the instrument menu. - Galvanic This sensor has a grey sensor body and is engraved with the model number 2002

-In terms of physical configuration, membrane material, and general performance, YSI Professional Series Galvanic dissolved oxygen sensors are exactly like the Professional Series Polarographic sensors.
-The advantage of using Galvanic sensors is convenience.
-Galvanic sensors provide for an instant-on sensor without the need for warm-up time but this affects the life of the sensor.
+In terms of physical configuration, membrane material and general performance, YSI Pro Series galvanic sensors are exactly like the Pro Series polarographic sensors.
+The advantage of using galvanic sensors is convenience.
+Galvanic sensors provide an instant-on sensor without the need for warm-up time but this affects the life of the sensor.
 Polarographic sensors last longer and have a longer warranty but require a 5-15 minute warm-up time before use or calibration.